YOUTH COMMISSION ESTABLISHED

 Application Packets for the Youth Commission's 2023-2024 Term Will be Available in March

 The purpose of the Columbia Heights Youth Commission is to serve as an advisory body to the Columbia Heights City Council, and other Boards and Commissions as appropriate, inspire and bring to light new ideas from a youth perspective, create an educational environment for youth looking to expand their knowledge of government and leadership functions, and provide experience-building opportunities for area youth seeking increased community and local government engagement.

 The Columbia Heights Youth Commission votes each year to approve by-laws establishing set standards and expectations for the following year.
 Members are expected to abide by these rules.
 The by-laws include officer role descriptions, order of operation, staff and council liaison duties, and more.
 All Youth Commission members, staff representatives, and Youth Commission applicants should be familiar with these guidelines.
 Read the By-Laws here.

-Silvia Hernandez-Monroy - Chair (existing term ends fall 2023)
+Anoosha Ali - Chair (current term ends fall 2024)

-Roger Rogne - Vice Chair (existing term ends fall 2023)
+Roger Rogne - Vice Chair (current term ends fall 2023)

 Ben Sandell - Staff Representative